 An Overall Comfortable Design

-Contract furniture should also be comfortable.
+Contract furniture should also be comfortable and designed for the locations of their intended use.
 For example, a restaurant chair shouldn't be too big or too small for diners.
 The chair should also feature a comfortable sitting surface, such as padded foam upholstery.
-It is also worth noting that comfort helps improve the users' experience, essentially improving customers' experience in commercial purpose settings such as restaurants and hotels.
+It is also worth noting that comfort helps improve the users' experience, essentially improving customers' experience in commercial-purpose settings such as restaurants and hotels.

 Style & Finish

 Ideally, contract-grade furniture should be more than practical – it should also be presentable.
-For example, wooden furniture should feature a smooth finish – users shouldn't have to worry about loose splinters scratching their skin and clothes.
-Similarly, metal furniture should feature a powder-coated or liquid-coated finish to make them scratch-resistant.
-It is worth noting that furniture's style, finish, and overall presentation also impacts users' (and your customers') experience.
+For example, outdoor wooden furniture should feature a smooth finish – users shouldn't have to worry about loose splinters scratching their skin and clothes.
+Similarly, a collection of metal furniture should feature a powder-coated or liquid-coated finish to make them scratch-resistant.
+It is worth noting that furniture's style, finish, and overall presentation also impact the users' (and your customers') experience.

 Commercial-grade furniture is used frequently and may be more prone to physical stress and damage.
 Ideally, it should come with a reliable warranty in case it gets damaged because of sub-par quality and other production-related faults.